-If you should hear or know of anyone who is ill, hospitalized or shut-in, or who might otherwise wish a visit or call from the rabbi, please email or leave a message on the telephone answering machine at the temple.
+If you should hear or know of anyone who is ill, hospitalized or shut-in, or who might otherwise wish a visit or call from the rabbi, please email or leave a message on the telephone answering machine at the synagogue.
 Messages are checked frequently.

 In the event that there should be a need (Chas ve’shalom) for the services of the Chevrah Kadishah (Holy Burial Society), please contact Rabbi Joe by email or phone.
 If there is a need for information concerning Jewish funeral practices, you may also contact Rabbi Joe.
 (Contact information below.)